zenitopires/zenitopires.github.io/README.md

 Outside of the programming hobby, I'm interested in making music, sports cars, reef keeping, and fitness!

 ## Contact Me
-If you have any professional inquiries or any thing really for me feel free to shoot me a message on LinkedIn or send me an email!
+If you have any professional inquiries or anything really, feel free to shoot me a message on LinkedIn or send me an email!

 LinkedIn: [https://www.linkedin.com/in/zenitopires/](https://www.linkedin.com/in/zenitopires/)